Mahipal Lomror: Career

-Mahipal Lomror IPL 2023
+IPL

 Since the last couple of seasons, Mahipal Lomror has been a reliable batsman at the end of the Rajasthan Royals' lineup.
-His recent performances in the domestic circuit, which included horses like 69, 55, 46, 85, and 101, have also been pretty hot, which got a lot of people interested when his name came up at the auction table.
+His recent performances in the domestic circuit, which included scores like 69, 55, 46, 85, and 101, have also been pretty hot, which got a lot of people interested when his name came up at the auction table.

 The Challengers had to dig deep to land the youngster but they were persistent enough to bring him to the table.
 He was bought by the Royal Challengers Bangalore for Rs 95 lakh.

-Mahipal Lomror Net Worth

-As per his previous IPL appearance and biding price IPL 2023.
-As a player for the Rajasthan cricket team, he has gained recognition for his skills as a left-handed batsman and slow left-arm orthodox bowler.
-According to publicly available information, his estimated net worth is 1.16 crore ($296K).
-However, it's worth noting that this information is subject to change and may not be up-to-date.

-Mahipal Lomror Education

-Mahipal Lomror attended the MDSU College Ajmer where he graduated with a degree.
+In the 2025 IPL Mega Auction, Mahipal Lomror was bought by Gujarat Titans for 1.7 Crore.